-Successful investing is less about supreme skill and more about clear objectives, realistic expectations and unwavering discipline to follow a plan.
-In this paper, we will share principles that shape our investment philosophy, portfolio construction and process.
+Successful investing is less about supreme skill and more about clear objectives, realistic expectations, and unwavering discipline to follow a plan.
+In this paper, we will share principles that shape our investment philosophy, portfolio construction, and process.

 Our goal is to provide investment guidance in your best interest shaped by these principles.
+Included are links to support research for those who may want a deeper dive.

-"If you don't know where you are going, any road will get you there." - Lewis Carroll
+If you don't know where you are going, any road will get you there. - Lewis Carroll